 What does organic mean and why is it so important?

 Everything Pukka makes is 100% organic certified and always has been.
 Every tea, latte and supplement we make contains only the finest ingredients with every pack carrying the Soil Association organic certified logo.
 But to us, organic is a way of being – not a way of badging.
-And if you want to know more about Pukka and all that we stand for then sign up to The Pukka Collective - it's free to join.

 So what does organic mean?